SkylineCommunications/dataminer-docs/connector-help/connector_help/Asentria_SiteBoss_340.md

 On the **General** page, you can find general device statuses and settings such as the System Name, System Location, System Services.
 Via a page button, you can open a subpage showing the **Event Sensors** table.

-For each of the different sensor types (Temperature, Contact Closures, Humidity, Noise, Analog Inputs and Relay), the driver has a page with detailed information.
+For each of the different sensor types (Temperature, Contact Closures, Humidity, Noise, Analog Inputs and Relay), the connector has a page with detailed information.
 In addition, the **AC Power Monitoring** page contains a table with AC power status information.